Contingencyplana/FUN-AND-A-FUTURE-YOUTH-PROJECT/README.md

 *Health*?
 Or that that can Dispel *ALL* Darkness – matter (concentrated deformed evil energy), spacetime and ***Negative energy*** inclusive?
-Thus Correct both this Epicentre of Evil Universe and Cancerous Quarantined Sector of Creation?
+Thus Correct Earth's Hideous Abomination's Horrifying Darkness, our Epicentre of Evil Universe generally, our Cancerous Quarantined Sector of Creation generally and this the Old Creation generally?

 - Why *THAT* without which NOTHING ELSE can **BEGIN TO *BEGIN*** to exist!